 People with Parkinson's and their loved ones have a critical role to play in the pursuit of a cure by being genetically tested and participating in clinical research.
 Learning one's genetic status is a personal choice made in discussion with loved ones.
 If you do decide to be genetically tested, sharing your information (stripped of any personally identifying information) with researchers can help uncover more genetic links to Parkinson's and drive therapies to slow or stop disease progression.

 The Michael J. Fox Foundation is funding numerous studies to help speed discovery and be part of the genetics revolution under way in Parkinson's research.
-The Parkinson's Progression Markers Initiative has enrolled people with a GBA or LRRK2 mutation.
+The Parkinson's Progression Markers Initiative (PPMI) has enrolled people with a GBA or LRRK2 mutation.